mika314/universe-and-everything-inside/README.md

 "That's an interesting choice."

-"Yep, for some reason I wanted to read that book, anyhow I'll continueto read.
+"Yep, for some reason I wanted to read that book, anyway I'll continue to read.
 Just wanted to check if you arrived home safely."

 "Something interesting happened at the traffic light.
 I saw a woman in a silver Porsche, and for some reason I'm still thinking about her; I